cathalobrien/get-flash-attn/README.md

 # get-flash-attn
-A script which parses your python environment and grabs the correct flash-attention wheel from github
+A script which parses your python environment and installs the correct flash-attention wheel.

+tri dao et al created flash-attention, which is released under a BSD-3 license.
+This script retrieves and installs pre-built flash-attention wheels.

 ## How to
 This script works for systems with nvidia GPUs.
 AMD GPUs and CPUs are not supported as the pre-built wheels are not available on the flash-attn github page.